amandeep511997/riverFlowsInYou/docs/index.md

 Servant Nanak has found the Perfect Guru; his thirst is totally quenched.

 *Raag Jaitsiri – Jaitsiri conveys the heartfelt emotion of not being able to live without someone.
-Its mood is preoccupied with feelings of dependence and an overwhelming sense of reaching out to be with that person.*
+Its mood is preoccupied with feelings of dependence and an overwhelming sense of reaching out to be with that person.[(source)](https://en.wikipedia.org/wiki/Ragas_in_the_Guru_Granth_Sahib)*

 *This hymn is written by Guru Arjan Dev Ji*